Skip to content

 Do Special Ed Certifications and Endorsements Transfer to Other States?

-According to the nonprofit research organization Education Commission of the States, only six states presently offer full license reciprocity, meaning your credentials in one will seamlessly transfer to another.
-However, all 50 have a process in place for working with qualified teachers who want to continue working in special education.
-The designated teacher credentialing agency in your new state can provide the most up-to-date information on current standards.
+It depends on the state.
+Some offer full license reciprocity, meaning your credentials in your home state will seamlessly transfer to your new location.
+Others have a specific process qualified teachers must follow to continue working in special education after they relocate.
+Check with the designated teacher credentialing agency in your new state for the most up-to-date information on current standards.

 What Are the Admissions Requirements for Special Ed Master's Programs?